dask/dask-stories/template.md

 Who am I?
 ---------

-A brief description of you you are, and the name of the project for which you use Dask.
+A brief description of who you are, and the name of the project for which you use Dask.